pqrs-org/Seil/README.md

 Execute a following command in Terminal.app.

 <pre>
-cd PCKeyboardHack
+cd Seil
 make
 </pre>

-Then, PCKeyboardHack-VERSION.dmg has been created in the current directory.
+Then, Seil-VERSION.dmg has been created in the current directory.
 It's a distributable package.